Losing momentum in continuous-time stochastic optimisation: Homogeneous-in-time

 Hence, for $ n\ge 0$, we have

 Let $n= N_{T/\e^\delta}$.
-Form (\ref{indudn}) and by using the moment-generating function of Possion random variable, we conclude:
+From (\ref{indudn}) and by using the moment-generating function of the Poisson distribution, we conclude:

-For any $T\ge 0,$ there exists an integer $n\ge 0,$ such that $\tau^{\e,\delta}_n\le T\le \tau^{\e,\delta}_{n+1}$ (i.e. $n= N_{T/\e^\delta}$).
-Hence
+For any $T\ge 0,$ there exists an integer $n\ge 0,$ such that $\tau^{\e,\delta}_n\le T\le \tau^{\e,\delta}_{n+1}$ (i.e.\ $n= N_{T/\e^\delta}$).
+Hence,

-\end{proof} Thus, if we let the mass $\e$ go down to zero and the learning rate parameter $\nu$ is independent of $\mu$ or $\nu$ goes to zero at a certain rate that is slower than $m$, the stochastic gradient-momentum process with momentum converges to the stochastic gradient process.
-The speed of convergence is linear in $m$, which had also been the case in the deterministic setting.
+\end{proof} Thus, if we let the mass $\e$ go down to zero and the learning rate parameter $\nu$ is independent of $m$ or $\nu$ goes to zero at a certain rate that is slower than $m$, the stochastic gradient-momentum process converges to the stochastic gradient process.
+The speed of convergence is linear in $m$, which is also the case in the deterministic setting.
 Note that we show convergence in a possibly weaker sense as compared with the learning rate result in Theorem~\ref{wcovpq}.

-We finish our discussion of the homogeneous-in-time setting with a final remark regarding reducing mass and learning rate at the same time. \begin{remark} From \cite[Theorem 1]{Jonas}, we already know $(\theta_t^m)_{t \geq 0} \rightarrow (\zeta_t)_{t \geq 0}$ if $m \rightarrow 0$, i.e. the stochastic gradient process converges to the gradient flow as the learning rate approaches zero.
-Convergence is here in the weak sense probabilistically and the usual $\infty$-norm in space.
-Combined with Theorem~\ref{second th}, we can easily see that also $(q_t^m)_{t \geq 0} \rightarrow (\zeta_t)_{t \geq 0}$ in the case $\delta \in (0,1)$.
-Here, convergence is in the sense of Theorem~\ref{second th}. \end{remark}
+We finish our discussion of the homogeneous-in-time setting with a final remark regarding reducing mass and learning rate at the same time. \begin{remark} From \citet[Theorem 1]{Jonas} {and \citet{Jonas_correction}}, we already know that if $m \rightarrow 0$, i.e.\ the stochastic gradient process converges to the gradient flow as the learning rate approaches zero.
+Convergence is in the weak sense probabilistically and a weighted $\infty$-norm in space.
+Combined with Theorem~\ref{second th}, we can easily see that also $(q_t^m)_{t \geq 0} \rightarrow (\zeta_t)_{t \geq 0}$ in the case $\delta \in (0,1)${, where the} convergence is in the sense of Theorem~\ref{second th}. \end{remark}